Zij-IT/lamb/lamb-book/src/values.md

 ---

 Unlike most other languages of this size, Lamb makes a hard distinction between floating point numbers and integers.
-They cannot be used interchangably, and attempting to do so will result in a type error.
+They cannot be used interchangeably, and attempting to do so will result in a type error.
 Numbers look just as in other languages:

 ```
 -- Integer Literals